openwrt/packages/net/banip/files/README.md

 Finally add a valid E-Mail receiver address.

 **change existing banIP feeds or add a new one**
-The banIP blocklist feeds are stored in an external JSON file '/etc/banip/banip.feeds'.
+The banIP default blocklist feeds are stored in an external JSON file '/etc/banip/banip.feeds'.
+All custom changes should be stored in an external JSON file '/etc/banip/banip.custom.feeds' (empty by default).
+It's recommended to use the LuCI based Custom Feed Editor to make changes to this file.
-A valid JSON source object contains the following required information, e.g.:
+A valid JSON source object contains the following information, e.g.:
 ```
 	[...]
 	"tor": {